John Inglesant: Analysis

 Despite all the above, this is a book of ideas, not action, and religious ideas at that.
 Almost every page of brisk activity or intrigue is followed by at least two more of debate on such topics as Arminianism, Quietism, the Papacy, and the like.
 Even by the standards of its time, it is a wordy book, and at the opposite extreme from the preferred all-action mode of the 21st century.
 It nonetheless has what might be described as a cult following.

 Its subtitle ('John Inglesant: a romance') may be misleading to modern readers; it implies free invention, not love interest, and the book has little or nothing in common with the romance novel of the present day.

 Legacy

-Holly Ordway notes that Tolkien remained interested in Shorthouse's "strange, long-forgotten" novel, and suggests that John Inglesants "moral conflict and competing loyalties" and its "providentially freeing climax consequent upon the exercise of pity" are reflected in "perhaps the key theme" of J. R. R. Tolkien's The Lord of the Rings.
+Holly Ordway notes that J. R. R. Tolkien remained interested in Shorthouse's "strange, long-forgotten" novel, and suggests that John Inglesants "moral conflict and competing loyalties" and its "providentially freeing climax consequent upon the exercise of pity" are reflected in "perhaps the key theme" of The Lord of the Rings.